SelimKutuk/Ben-iyiyim/README.md

-# Depremzede
+# Ben İyiyim

-Deprem anında iletişim sorunlarını çözmek için tasarlandı (MVP konseptidir.)
+Afet anında iletişim sorunlarını çözmek için tasarlandı (MVP konseptidir.)
 ## Getting Started

 This project is a starting point for a Flutter application.